Vistara inducts first fully owned Airbus A320neo aircraft

-New Delhi, May 29 (IANS) Full-service carrier Vistara on Saturday inducted its first fully owned Airbus A320neo aircraft.
+New Delhi: Full-service carrier Vistara on Saturday inducted its first fully owned Airbus A320neo aircraft.

 Accordingly, the aircraft, registered VT-TQE, arrived in Delhi from Airbus' production facility in Toulouse, France.